• Skip to primary navigation

 Baked Oreo Cookie Crust

 This crust works as both an unbaked cookie crust, or a baked one.
-IMHO baking it makes it a bit more solid, but it’s not necessary.
+IMHO baking it makes it a bit more solid than it is as a no bake recipe, but it’s not necessary.

 If you want to bake the pie crust, bake it for 9 minutes at 350 F.